Unexpected Delights! 22nd Annual Glorious Garden Festival Garden Walk – June 15 & 16

 Visitors can enjoy complimentary tea and desserts served under a tent on the Mansion lawn.
 Members of the University of Illinois Extension Master Gardeners in McLean County will conduct tours of Sarah’s Garden, and visitors can learn from these experts how to design their own Victorian gardens using heirloom plants from Thomas Jefferson’s Monticello and other famous American gardens.
 Walk thru tours of the Davis Mansion will also be offered.

-Corporate sponsors for the Glorious Garden Festival are Casey’s Garden Shop & Florist, Chizmar Landscaping, Green View Companies, Growing Grounds Garden Center & Florist, Curtis 1000, Neuhoff Media Bloomington, Serenity Creek Design & Landscaping, Inc., State Farm Bank, Sunburst Nursery/Penn Landscaping, Wendell Niepagen Greenhouses & Garden Center, WJBC AM 1230, and Zimmerman & Armstrong Investment Advisors, Inc.
+Corporate sponsors for the Glorious Garden Festival are B-N Area Convention & Visitors Bureau, Casey’s Garden Shop & Florist, Chizmar Landscaping, Green View Companies, Growing Grounds Garden Center & Florist, Curtis 1000, Neuhoff Media Bloomington, Serenity Creek Design & Landscaping, Inc., State Farm Bank, Sunburst Nursery/Penn Landscaping, Wendell Niepagen Greenhouses & Garden Center, WJBC AM 1230, and Zimmerman & Armstrong Investment Advisors, Inc.

 Proceeds from this year's event will support preservation of the historic Sarah’s Garden, an ongoing project that involves research and the reintroduction of difficult-to-find heirloom plants and seeds.
 Proceeds will also be used to fund science-based, school field trip programs utilizing the garden and will help keep the Mansion open to the public.